 Toyota Recalls Nearly 700,000 Vehicles

-Watch VideoToyota is recalling nearly 700,000 vehicles in the U.S. because of faulty fuel pumps.

-Toyota says the fuel pumps could stop working, resulting in the vehicle stalling, which could "increase the risk of a crash."
+Toyota says the fuel pumps could stop working, increasing the risk of a crash.

-The recall affects certain model year 2018 and 2019 Toyota and Lexus vehicles.
-In all, 23 models are...

 Recent related news from verified sources